Grammar & Formatting

 Exhaustive Lists

-Where every possibility for a value is listed, identify the default value by following the value with the word default in italics and enclosed in parentheses.
-The values should be listed in the order they appear in the UI.
+When listing all possible values, mark the default with the italicized word default in parentheses.
+List the values in the order they appear in the UI.

 • Small – The pop-up window is small, only a quarter of the screen